BlockchainJournal/Create-Tokengate-Demo/website/readme.md

 # Using the demonstration website

-In order to this demonstration website to work you must have created the smart contract that manages NFT minting following the process described in the [hardhat directory](../hardhat).
+In order to get this demonstration website to work you must have created the smart contract that manages NFT minting.
+You do this by following the process described in the [hardhat directory](../hardhat).

-Also, this demonstration website requires that you have MetaMask installed in your browser and that MetaMask in bound to at least two user addresses on the Sepolia testnet.
+Also, this demonstration website requires that you have MetaMask installed in your browser and that MetaMask in bound to at least two different user addresses.
+Also, MetaMask must be bound to the Sepolia testnet.
+In addition, the `.env` file must be created and configured as described above.

+If these conditions are not met, the demonstration website will not work.
+However, if these conditions are met, you can get use the website by following the steps below.

+---

 **Step 1:**  Navigate to the website in your browser.
 The website is located at `http://localhost:3111`.